kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.8.0/components/desktop/table.md

 ---

 ## Overview
-The Table component allows the user to display an input table on the kintone’s edit screen.
+The Table component allows the user to display an input table on the Kintone’s edit screen.

 <div class="sample-container" id="table">
   <div id="sample-container__components"></div>